jgmalcolm/jgmalcolm.github.io/_posts/2015-03-28-clerkships.md

 week of your rotations so you're familiar with the content.
 Then do a subsequent slower pass to truly study the material before the shelf.

-**Handle with care.** Obviously you shouldn't drop a child, but you'll be relieved to find they're pretty resilient.
-I doubt you'll drop a child, but you may have a diaper accident.
+**Handle with care.** You'll find they're pretty resilient.
+I doubt you'll drop a child, but another important aspect of handling with care involves diaper mishaps.
 During your physical exam, always position the diaper over a little boy's private parts.
 The time when you have them fully exposed should be on the order of seconds.
 When checking femoral pulses, shields up.
 Further, before picking a child up to coddle, check the diaper.
 Your clothes will quickly soak up a wet diaper.
 This is experience talking.
 For Peds, OB/Gyn, and Surgery you'll want to have a full change of scrubs in your locker or car.

 {% comment %}